Programme Director: Link identifier #identifier__81114-1Silvia Nenci

-Deputy Coordinator: Link identifier #identifier__55331-2Anna Giunta
+Deputy Director: Link identifier #identifier__105504-2Attilio Trezzini

-• Full scholarship (36 months) and research funds for admitted students
+- Full scholarship (36 months) and research funds for admitted students

-• Links to top international universities and research networks
+- Links to top international universities and research networks

-• Participation in national and international research
+- Participation in national and international research projects

 Research Areas

-- Industrial, regional and agricultural Policies: innovation, technology transfer, productivity, growth, and convergence
+- Industrial, regional and agricultural policies: innovation, technology transfer, productivity, growth, and convergence

-- Public finance, fiscal policy, and Inequality
+- Public finance, fiscal policy, and inequality

 - Labour, welfare, and macroeconomic policies